 Global Reporting Initiative (GRI)

-Dexus presents its 2016 Annual Reporting Suite for the year ended 30 June 2016, demonstrating how it manages its financial and non-financial performance in line with its strategy.
+Dexus presents its 2017 Annual Reporting Suite for the year ended 30 June 2017, demonstrating how it manages financial and non-financial performance in line with its strategy.

-Dexus referred to the Global Reporting Initiative (GRI) Sustainability Reporting Guidelines to determine the 2016 Annual Reporting Suite's boundaries for guidance on identifying and reporting its material issues, management approaches and reporting key performance indicators across stakeholder groups including investors, employees, customers, suppliers and the community.
+Dexus referred to the Global Reporting Initiative (GRI) Standards (2016) to determine the 2017 Annual Reporting Suite's boundaries for guidance on identifying and reporting on material issues, management approaches and reporting key performance indicators across stakeholder groups including investors, employees, customers, suppliers and the community.

-The 2016 Annual Reporting Suite has been prepared in accordance with GRI G4 'Core' reporting guidelines and nominated indicators have been externally assured or audited.
+The 2017 Annual Reporting Suite has been prepared in accordance with GRI Standards (2016) 'Core' reporting guidelines.

-The 2016 Annual Reporting Suite has been prepared in accordance with GRI G4 'Core' reporting guidelines and includes:
+The 2017 Annual Reporting Suite has been prepared in accordance with GRI Standards (2016) 'Core' reporting guidelines and includes:

 The Global Reporting Initiative contains globally applicable guidelines for sustainability reporting.
 Established in 1997, GRI became an independent institution in 2002 and is an official collaborating centre of the United Nations Environment Programme (UNEP) and works in collaboration with the UN Global Compact.
 The guidelines are for voluntary use by organisations for reporting on the economic, environmental and social dimensions of their activities, products and services.
 Dexus has reported against GRI since 2007.

-The 2016 Dexus Annual Reporting Suite is produced in accordance with the GRI G4 Sustainability Reporting Guidelines (a full description of the guidelines is available at: www.globalreporting.org).
-By adopting G4, Dexus seeks to provide its stakeholders with greater visibility of issues that matter to Dexus and provide clear and transparent disclosure of Dexus's sustainability performance against its strategy and management approaches.
+The 2017 Dexus Annual Reporting Suite is produced in accordance with the GRI Standards (2016).
+By adopting the GRI Standards, Dexus seeks greater visibility of issues that matter to Dexus and our stakeholders and provide clear and transparent disclosure of Dexus's sustainability performance against our strategy and management approaches.

-The 2016 GRI Index provides a reference to information and data provided throughout the 2016 Dexus Annual Reporting Suite.
-In preparing this index Dexus has referenced the following GRI guidance and support materials:
+The 2017 GRI Content Index provides a reference to information and data provided throughout the 2017 Dexus Annual Reporting Suite.
+In preparing this index, Dexus has referenced the following GRI guidance and support materials:

 - GRI G4 Construction and Real Estate Sector Disclosure